 Some people enjoy smoothies with a lighter consistency, and some prefer denser, creamier smoothies.
 Entirely dependent on personal preference these tips can be used as a small guide on how to make a thick smoothie.

+Save yourself time on trying to figure out how to make a creamy smoothie and try some of the tips above.
 You can change the base ingredient, get creative, and enjoy deliciously, creamy smoothies with under layers of flavor!

 Let us know how do you like your smoothies?
 Thick or runny?
 And what are your special techniques for preparing thick smoothies?